Utkarshalways/CoNotes/README.md

 # CoNotes

 CoNotes is a web application designed to help you efficiently create, organize, and manage your notes.
-Whether you're a student, professional, or someone who loves jotting down ideas, CoNotes provides a simple and intuitive interface to keep all your notes in one place.
+Whether you're a student, professional, or someone who loves jotting down ideas, CoNotes provides a simple and intuitive interface to keep all your notes in one place. and store them in Markdown and Html files

 ***It is not fully completed yet the work is on progress***